Kuruchy/kuruchy.github.io/_posts/2021-9-03-android-studio-actions.md

 layout: post
 title: Actions in Android Studio
 categories: [Tips, Android Studio]
-excerpt: Did you always wanted to add new buttons to Android Studio to perform some actions that are not there?
+excerpt: Did you always want to add new buttons to Android Studio to perform some actions that are not there?
 I will show you how easy it is!
 ---

-One cool Feature I’ve recently found, is the possibility to add custom action buttons to almost anywhere in the Android Studio toolbars.
+One cool feature, I’ve recently found, is the possibility to add custom action buttons to almost anywhere in the Android Studio toolbars.

 In my case, and I know most Android Developers could relate, I am hitting the infamous **Invalidate Caches & Restart** a couple of times a day.
 So as a way to make it happen faster (saving one mouse click, yeah!)
 I added a button to my Navigation Bar Toolbar.